Best Knife for Home Cooks in Australia: Honest Picks for Every Budget and Cooking Style

 That 15-piece knife block for $200 seems like a great deal, but it’s not.
 The quality of each individual knife is compromised to hit a price point.
 You’re better off buying one excellent chef’s knife for $150 than a block full of mediocre blades you’ll rarely use.

-These are marketing fluff.
-'Surgical steel' isn't a specific grade, and 'engineered' doesn't mean 'made in'.
-Look for tangible specs: the specific steel grade (e.g., AUS-10, VG-10), the Rockwell Hardness (HRC) rating, and the country of origin.
+‘Surgical steel’ isn’t a specific grade, and ‘German engineered’ doesn’t mean made in Germany.
+Look for tangible specs: the specific steel grade (e.g., VG-10, 440C), the Rockwell Hardness (HRC) rating, and the country of origin.

 The dishwasher problem: what destroys knives in Australian households

-Never, ever put a good knife in the dishwasher.
+Never put a good knife in the dishwasher.
 The high heat can damage the handle, the harsh detergents will dull the blade, and the jostling against other items will chip the fine edge.
-It's the fastest way to ruin your investment.

 How to make your home cook knife last years longer